Kyle-Kroger/Hue-to-Hex/README.md

 Hue to Hex is an interactive web-based color game that leverages the power of web technologies to engage and challenge users with a test of their color identification skills.
 Built using React and TypeScript, this game presents players with a visual representation of a color based on its hue, saturation, and lightness (HSL) values.
 Players are then tasked with entering the correct hexadecimal (hex) color code that matches the displayed color.

-Each time you guess you will be given, visually, the color you just guessed and a wordle like repreentation of the characters in the HEX code guessed.
+Each time you guess you will be given, visually, the color you just guessed and a Wordle like representation of the characters in the HEX code guessed.

 - Grey background characters are not in the secret hex
 - Yellow background characters are within the hex but not in the correct location